 Think It.
 From the very first contacts with our clients, we thrive on understanding what their business is and what problem they are trying to solve with our tool.
 This comes in the form of company background, desired user stories, problem descriptions, and business goals.
 Once we have defined a set of initial scope that has to be covered, our team comes up with initial demos and prototypes.

 Build It.
 Once signed up, the team now works more closely with the client team to compile a set of custom user stories, test cases for them, and respective performance requirements.
-Each set of this scope is estimated by the team, so that client is always aware of scope and related cost of the project.
+Each set of this scope is estimated by the team, so that client is always aware of the scope and related cost of the project.
 The team then plans the sprints accordingly and delivers demos regularly to ensure the project is on track and aligned to customer expectations.

 Ship It.
 Closely to project finish, when around 90% of the scope complete, we encourage the client to commence internal acceptance testing and alpha test for the users.
 At this time, both our team and client decide when exactly the product should be released and published to the broad audience.